perry-mitchell/cowl/README.md

 | `responseHeaders` | `Object`  | Response headers                          |
 | `responseBody`    | `String` / * | Response body data (unprocessed)       |

+You can specify a new validation method for status codes by providing a `validateStatus` method in the request options.

 ## Packaging

 If you're using webpack to bundle this library, make sure to check out the [example in this repo](webpack.config.js).
 Specifically, make sure to stub `fs` and `net`: